jrobio/CRA-Data-Project/README.md

 This document discusses

 - **Population Characteristics:** the population characteristics of the CRA and BCIT data
-- **Methodology:** the tools used to access, stage, and comparing of data
+- **Methodology:** the methods and tools used to access, stage, and compare data
 - **Results:** What the project resulted in as well as limitations and opportunities for further exploration with this data.

 ## Population Characteristics